PhD in Computer Science

 Develop Your Expertise to Create a Bold New Future

 A PhD in Computer Science from Clarkson University can help you become a lead researcher in academia, government agencies, the tech sector and other growing industries.
-Become an expert in artificial intelligence, cybersecurity, virtual reality, quantum computing and other innovative developments in computing.
+Become an expert in artificial intelligence, virtual reality, quantum computing and other innovative developments in computing.
 Devote your studies to developing original, innovative research that can propel the field forward.
 This is the opportunity to make an impact on society through computer technology.
 Coursework can be completed on our Potsdam campus or online.

 Why Earn an PhD in Computer Science From Clarkson University?